 Since there are so many themes out there to choose from, it’s often difficult to choose the right design let alone consider security features.
 One of the most painstaking and crucial steps in creating a WordPress website is choosing the right theme because it’s the embodiment of your brand identity and give people impressions about your company.
 It could take forever to choose the right colors, fonts, templates, navigations, plugins and more.

 While it’s important to think about colorful options, styles, user experience and even SEO strategy for your website, security is also imperative and something that most businesses don’t think about.
 Since WordPress is an open source platform, many themes while beautifully designed might not be safe to use.
-By choosing a secure WordPress theme, you can spend less time worrying about security breaches and malfunctions within your website.
+By choosing a secure WordPress theme and plugin, you can spend less time worrying about security breaches and malfunctions within your website.
 With a little more free time, you can focus on improving your marketing strategy and content creation.

 According to statistics, 73.2% of WordPress installations are vulnerable to hacker attacks and can be detected through free automated tools or simply by updating to the latest versions.
 Since your website is an extension of your brand and houses all of your company’s crucial information, it’s important to take time and protect it.

 As a company, you should maintain high standards and follow strict protocols to protect your data.
 In the digital era, not only your company’s details are at risk but your customers’ private information as well.
 Doing business online can be risky and stressful; therefore, it’s crucial to ensure the security of your site, themes, and plugins.